Religion and Common Sense

 Becoming human is a slow and difficult process that requires effort, intelligence and guidance.

 Just as a child playing in a sandbox will create imaginary playmates, so will adults create imaginary characters that will console and guide them through difficult times.
 The founders of ancient civilizations understood the need to invent external deities to whom they assigned tasks that were beyond the reach of human beings.
-What began as products of the imagination became temples, statues, paintings and other "holy" objects.
-The intent of the worshippers turned these imaginary entities into powerful beings that could influence human affairs.
+What began as a mental product of the imagination took shape as temples, statues, paintings and other "holy" objects.
+The intent of the worshippers turned these fictional characters into powerful beings that could influence human affairs.
 Through repeated rituals, what was once inside the human brain now appeared outside, in the external world.

 .

-The men and women of long ago who wrote the manuscripts that scholars assembled to create the Bible, based their work on a simple premise – that a white, super-human, male monarch called God created us and that we had rebelled (or at least the first human prototypes – Adam and Eve) had rebelled.
-So here we are, stuck on this backwater world carrying on with our sinful ways.
-As a consequence of A&E's bad decision, we must suffer and die until we learn to obey the biblical God's instructions and ask His forgiveness.
+The men and women of long ago who wrote the manuscripts that scholars assembled to create the Bible, based their work on a simple premise – that a white, super-human, male monarch called God created the human race and that we had rebelled against His authority.
+So here we are, stuck in the middle of nowhere carrying on with our sinful ways.

-Freedom is my right to explore the mystery of my body in a way that does not endangers others.
-This includes the right to alter my consciousness.
-Consciousness altering is not a crime but a normal and healthy activity practiced by people in all cultures to escape the stress of daily life.
-Unfortunately, there is also a percentage of society that fears this activity and tries to prohibit it.
-Mind-altering substances such as cannabis (pot), magic mushrooms and peyote (mescaline) can change human perception to such a degree that after the experience the user may have a new outlook on life.
+Freedom is the right to explore and experiment with consciousness in a way that does not endangers others.
+Consciousness altering is not a crime but a normal and healthy activity practiced by people in all cultures.
+There is and always will be a percentage of society that fears this activity and tries to prohibit it.
+Ancient mind-altering plants such as cannabis, magic mushrooms and peyote can change human perception to such a degree that the experience may forever change a person’s outlook on life.

-Devout Catholics condemn the use of power plants and insists that swallowing a round white wafer and pretending it is Jesus, God, or the Holy Ghost is the path to salvation.
-Based on personal experience, I see no benefit from this practice.
+Devout Catholics condemn the use of these power plants and insists that swallowing a round white wafer and pretending it is Jesus, God, or the Holy Ghost is the correct path to salvation.
+Based on years of personal experience, I saw no benefit from this practice.

 Entheogens change the way the brain converts energy into sensory data.
-Entheogens release huge amounts of energy that can trigger profound changes in thinking and behavior especially in people with a strong desire to explore the limits of human experience and knowledge (the Zeitgeist).
-Traditionally, shamans used Entheogens to induce visions in themselves and in their clients – to transcend normal awareness and reaffirm the presence of "God within".
+Entheogens release huge amounts of energy that can trigger profound changes in thinking and behavior especially in people with a strong desire to explore the Zeitgeist, the known limits of human experience and knowledge.
+Traditionally, shamans used Entheogens to induce visions in themselves and in their clients – to transcend normal awareness and confirm the presence of "God within".

-It is the endless prayers, sermons, Bible classes and belief in a God who is not there, that often leads spiritual seekers to search for truth elsewhere.
-By chemically stimulating the upper cortex to produce changes in perception, a new direction to explore opens up.
-Remember how Adam and Eve disobeyed the biblical God and sampled the forbidden fruit from the tree of knowledge of good and evil?
-For those willing to risk arrest and a possible prison term under puritanical drug laws, Entheogens offer an experience far beyond anything offered by the Church.
+It is the endless prayers, sermons, and Bible classes spent “trying, yet failing” to believe, that often leads spiritual seekers to search for truth outside mainstream downtown institutionalized religion.
+The fact that the left-handed path to enlightenment is forbidden and illegal makes it even more attractive for some.
+Adam and Eve were the first to disobey and sampled the forbidden fruit from the tree of knowledge.
+For those willing to risk arrest and a possible prison term under today’s puritanical drug laws, Entheogens offer an experience far beyond anything offered by the Church.

 Despite their differences, Entheogens and esoteric religion share a common goal - to reveal the true wonder and mystery of existence.
 A carefully planned episode can shatter long-standing beliefs and alter forever the course of one's life.
-Of course, anyone can alter reality by getting drunk on legal alcohol but there is no comparison between losing muscular coordination, slurring speech and passing out - and witnessing the innermost structure of the world.
-In fact, many people give up drinking for good after such an experience.
+Of course, anyone can alter reality by starving yourself or subjecting your body to extreme measures or by getting drunk on legal alcohol, but this cannot compare with witnessing the innermost structure of your body and the world around you with the aid of power plants.
+In fact, many people give up drinking after such an experience.

 For centuries, religious institutions have condemned and persecuted those who used Entheogens, and with good reason.
 Once you sense the underlying unity of all things, you are more likely to view the world as an extension of yourself.
-A dramatic shift in perception is therefore a huge threat to the socially constructed ego, which dissolves at death.
+A dramatic shift in perception is therefore a huge threat to the socially constructed ego called “I” that is built on separation from God and which dissolves at death.

-Catholic theologians argue that prayer and the Eucharist (the body of Jesus taken symbolically at Communion in the form of a round, flat, white wafer) and not drugs, is the correct way Jesus taught his disciples to communicate with God.
+Catholic theologians argue that prayer and the Eucharist (the body of Jesus taken symbolically at Communion in the form of a round, flat, white wafer) and not drugs, is the correct way Jesus taught his disciples to communicate with His heavenly Father.

-As a former Catholic and participant in the Sacrament of Holy Communion for twenty years, I can assure you this is not quite true.
-Swallowing a compressed wafer of white flour produced in Rhode Island by the Cavanaugh Company and then using my imagination to turn it into the body of Christ does not work for me.
+As a former Catholic and participant in the Sacrament of Holy Communion for nearly twenty years, I can assure you this is not the case.
+Swallowing a compressed wafer of white flour manufactured in Rhode Island by the Cavanaugh Company and then using my imagination to turn it into the body of Christ will not change anything.

 It is true that Entheogens are dangerous if taken in an unsupported environment by people who are not prepared.
-Most of us have no understanding of the mechanism we call consciousness thanks to our cultural education.
-We learn about particle theory in physics and chemistry, yet we never include ourselves as an arrangement of these same particles.
+Most of us have no understanding of the mechanism we call consciousness.
+We learn about particle theory in physics and chemistry, yet we never include ourselves in these descriptions.
 In my case, I was willing to experiment with chemicals to find out if science was telling the truth.
-When I discovered my nervous system was a mass of electronic biocircuits, I could not believe it.
+When I discovered my nervous system was a mass of living circuits, composed of electrically charged particles I could not believe it.
 It left me to wonder, what exactly am I, anyway?

-In my opinion, those most likely to have a bad reaction to heightened awareness are people who value the material world of separate objects above all else.
-The underlying unity and transparency of all things may come as a shock.
-For such people, the torrent of energy released from the mitochondria of each cell is like plugging a 110-volt toaster into a 220-volt outlet.
-It lights up dormant areas of the brain.
+In my opinion, those most likely to have a bad reaction to heightened awareness are people who believe the condensed and separated world of matter is the foundation of reality.
+When that begins to dissolve into the underlying unity and transparency of all things the change may come as a shock.

-The casual and irresponsible mixing of entheogenic compounds with alcohol or other drugs has caused deaths and injuries through preventable accidents.
+The casual and irresponsible mixing of entheogenic compounds with alcohol or other drugs has caused deaths and injuries.
 Recently the Justice Minister of Amsterdam, a city well known for its liberal drug policy, called for an end to the commercial sale of fresh magic mushrooms - after reports of over one hundred mushroom related trips to the emergency room and one death (from a fall) in one year.
 Most of these panic attacks happened to British tourists.

 Lawmakers sometimes ban a substance from the legal market when a bereaved parent launches a national campaign after losing a son or daughter to an overdose.
-(Notice that pharmaceuticals kills thousands but remain legal - with warnings.)
-Banning a popular substance without removing the demand immediately shifts production and sales to the black market where entrepreneurs reap the profits.
+(Notice that doctor prescribed pharmaceuticals, tobacco and alcohol kills hundreds of thousands each year but remain legal - with warnings.)
+Banning a popular substance without removing the demand simply shifts production and sales to the black market where entrepreneurs reap the profits.
 The demand for a commodity does not go away because lawmakers in Congress pass a law to ban it.
-People who are making millions of tax-free dollars on prohibition don't give a damn about the law and law enforcement knows they can never enforce it.
+People who are making millions of tax-free dollars on prohibition don't give a damn about the law and law enforcement officials know they can never enforce it.

 The U.S. government has already listed LSD, peyote, magic mushrooms and cannabis in Schedule 1, next to heroin.
-Schedule 1 drugs have no medical value and a high likelihood for abuse.
+According to Federal officials, Schedule 1 drugs have no medical value and a high likelihood for abuse.

 The hostile attitude of international lawmakers toward mood-altering drugs is largely the result of decades of U.S. anti-drug propaganda.
 After 1914, with the passage of the Harrison Narcotics Act, congress began to dismantle a long standing, rational policy of regulation, taxation and treatment and replace it with one of zero tolerance.
 We now have a budget busting, unwinable war filled with drug gang violence, police corruption and loss of privacy that benefits only drug war politicians, cops, prison builders and black market entrepreneurs.